ducalex/retro-go/README.md

 - A few lines of code were taken from go-emu by pelle7, as well as the esthetics was copied.
 - [miniz](https://github.com/richgel999/miniz) For zipped ROM and zlib API
 - [luPng](https://github.com/jansol/LuPng) For basic PNG decoding

+# License
+Every part of this project is licensed under the MIT license with the exception of:
+- gnuboy-go/components/gnuboy (GPL2)
+- smsplusgx-go/components/smsplus (GPL2)